JessiVelazquez/adventures/README.md

   - do this by updating a redux state item "activePark" with the ```park.parkCode``` from the park object in the return of the parks component.
 See products.js line 103 in storefront

   - Reducer/Action takes that park code and sets state.See "add item" functions in simplecart.js in storefront

+**BUGS:**

+- Line 17 in simplecart.js in storefront is the answer to the state.activeParkFullName bug - the ```...state.cartList``` bit - probably gotta call out the individual state item since there are now more than one.

+**Resources:**

 - NPS API - [https://www.nps.gov/subjects/developer/get-started.htm](https://www.nps.gov/subjects/developer/get-started.htm)